 “As the pressures to participate in moderate consumption of wine and other alcoholic beverages mount, it is imperative that the long-standing Assemblies of God position on abstinence be reaffirmed in light of both the Scriptures and societal practice in order to faithfully witness to each generation and to continue to confront unjust and destructive social ills that harm people whom God loves.” emphasis added

-The result of these arguments is that abstinence is the best options for all Christians: “This position should be proclaimed boldly and clearly throughout our Fellowship, yet humbly and lovingly in faithful ministry to all.”
+The result of these arguments is that abstinence is the best option for all Christians: “This position should be proclaimed boldly and clearly throughout our Fellowship, yet humbly and lovingly in faithful ministry to all.”
 (Also see What Does the Assemblies of God Believe About Dancing?)

 Doesn’t the Bible allow for alcohol consumption?